 If your computer malfunctions and you cannot save the project, some of your work may be restored using an autosave file.
-Simply rename the "autosave.mepx" file and open in in the Video Editor to continue working on your project.
+Simply rename the "autosave.mepx" file and open in in Movavi Video Editor for Mac to continue working on your project.